Pressure: Units

 The SI unit for pressure is the pascal (Pa), equal to one newton per square metre (N/m2, or kg·m−1·s−2).
-This name for the unit was added in 1971; before that, pressure in SI was expressed simply in newtons per square metre.
+This name for the unit was added in 1971; before that, pressure in SI was expressed in newtons per square metre.

 Other units of pressure, such as pounds per square inch (lbf/in2) and bar, are also in common use.
 The CGS unit of pressure is the barye (Ba), equal to 1 dyn·cm−2, or 0.1 Pa.
-Pressure is sometimes expressed in grams-force or kilograms-force per square centimetre (g/cm2 or kg/cm2) and the like without properly identifying the force units.
-But using the names kilogram, gram, kilogram-force, or gram-force (or their symbols) as units of force is expressly forbidden in SI.
+Pressure is sometimes expressed in grams-force or kilograms-force per square centimetre ("g/cm2" or "kg/cm2") and the like without properly identifying the force units.
+But using the names kilogram, gram, kilogram-force, or gram-force (or their symbols) as units of force is deprecated in SI.
 The technical atmosphere (symbol: at) is 1 kgf/cm2 (98.0665 kPa, or 14.223 psi).

 Pressure is related to energy density and may be expressed in units such as joules per cubic metre (J/m3, which is equal to Pa).